Đặng Nhật Minh: Film

-Awards & Recognition
+Awards and recognition

 Dang Nhat Minh was awarded the title of Merited Artist in 1988, People's Artist in 1993, and the First Class Labor Order in 1998 by the Vietnamese Government.
 By 1999, he had received the Nikkei Asia Prize of "Culture and Community" for his contributions to Asian cinema.
 In South Korea, he was honored twice with the "Lifetime Achievement Award for Outstanding tribute to Asian cinema" and the Kim Daejung Peace Film Award at Gwangju International Film Festival in 2005 and 2013.
 He also became the first Vietnamese film director to win a Lifetime Achievement Award at a foreign film festival.
 In 2007, he was awarded the Hồ Chí Minh Prize for his works: The Town Is Within the Range, When the Tenth Month Comes, Hanoi: Winter 1946 and The Guava Season.
 In 2010, he became the first Vietnamese director to be honored by the Academy of Motion Picture Arts and Sciences for his dedication to film.
 And in 2016, he was awarded the Licorne d'Or for his entire film career at the Amiens International Film Festival.

 On March 31, 2022 at the French Embassy in Hanoi, Dang Nhat Minh was awarded the Ordre des Arts et des Lettres by ambassador Nicolas Warnery, representative of the French Ministry of Culture, in recognition of his contributions to enhancing cultural understanding between the two countries of Vietnam and France.
 Ambassador Nicolas Warnery affirmed that France recognized the contributions of Dang Nhat Minh not only in his humanitarian works screened in France, cooperative films such as Spring or the cinema association between the two countries during his time as general secretary of the Cinema Association, but also during his time as an interpreter for French film crews to Vietnam.

 Awards and nominations

+Personal life

+Đặng Nhật Minh married Nguyễn Phương Nghi, a pianist and the daughter of lawyer Nguyễn Quế.
+Phương Nghi's family, including her brother Nguyễn Hoán, inspired the film "Mùa ổi" by Đặng Nhật Minh.
+When Professor Đặng Văn Ngữ died in 1967, Đặng Nhật Minh and his wife had their first son, Nhật Tân.
+Both Phương Nghi and Nhật Tân were mentioned in the last letter Đặng Văn Ngữ sent to his son. Đặng Nhật Minh also has a daughter, Đặng Phương Lan.
+She married engineer Đinh Xuân Thọ, the son of People's Teacher Đinh Xuân Lâm, and lives with her husband in Budapest, Hungary.